CruxConnect/crux-docs/_includes/product/response/catalog.md

 : (object) The Supplier object contains a supplier_uuid

 skus
-: (array) Array SKU objects containing a single sku_uuid each
+: (array) Array of SKU objects.
+SKU Objects are each composed of a single sku_uuid.

 num_skus
 : (integer) The total Number of SKUs per the Catalog